About the project

 What we do

 Our core unit of analysis is the narrative: a persistent strategic claim pushed across dozens of channels at once.
 We track narratives, not individual posts — and we show how they evolve over time.
+We aim to catch a narrative within its first few appearances, before it spreads — and every card states how many sources and posts already stand behind it.

 - How it works — the multi-agent pipeline: ingestion, analysis, time windows, and limitations.